jpb4git/docs/src/docs/overview/aiWARE-in-depth/controller.md

 | CPU, float | CPU % of container |
 | Memory , float | Memory % of container |

-During processing, the engine toolkit on a seperate thread within the process should sample CPU and Memory via a command such as PS (&quot;ps -p [ARRAY of PID] -f -v&quot;) every second, and then publish average values over the 5 second interval.
+During processing, the Engine Toolkit, on a seperate thread within the process, should sample CPU and Memory via a command such as PS (&quot;ps -p [ARRAY of PID] -f -v&quot;) every second, and then publish average values over the 5 second interval.
 Note which ones is the engine toolkit.
 Docker Container stats.
 Add Swap to server.

 #### DB Data Overview